 The availability and extent of coverage and adequate reimbursement by third-party payors, including government health administration authorities, private health coverage insurers, managed care organizations and other third-party payors is essential for most patients to be able to afford expensive treatments.
 Sales of any of our product candidates that receive marketing approval will depend substantially, both in the United States and internationally, on the extent to which the costs of such product candidates will be covered and reimbursed by third-party payors.
 If reimbursement is not available, or is available only to limited levels, we may not be able to successfully commercialize our product candidates.
-Even if coverage is provided, the approved reimbursement amount may not be high enough to allow us to establish or maintain pricing sufficient to realize an adequate return on our investment
+Even if coverage is provided, the approved reimbursement amount may not be high enough to allow us to establish or maintain pricing sufficient to realize an adequate return on our investment 51

 There is significant uncertainty related to the insurance coverage and reimbursement of newly approved products.
 In the United States, the principal decisions about reimbursement for new medicines are typically made by the Centers for Medicare & Medicaid Services (CMS), as CMS decides whether and to what extent a new medicine will be covered and reimbursed under Medicare.
 Private payors often follow CMS with respect to coverage policy and payment limitations in setting their own reimbursement policies.
 It is difficult to predict what CMS will decide with respect to reimbursement for fundamentally novel products such as ours, as there is no body of established practices and precedents for these new products.
 One third-party payor's determination to provide coverage for a product candidate does not assure that other payors will also provide coverage for the product candidate.
 Further, no uniform policy for coverage and reimbursement exists in the United States, and coverage and reimbursement can differ significantly from payor to payor.
 As a result, the coverage determination process is often time-consuming and costly.
 This process will require us to provide scientific and clinical support for the use of our products to each third-party payor separately, with no assurance that coverage and adequate reimbursement will be applied consistently or obtained in the first instance.
 Reimbursement agencies in Europe may be more conservative than third-party payors in the United States.
-For example, a number of cancer drugs have been approved for reimbursement in the United States, but have not been approved for reimbursement in certain European countries.
-There may be significant delays in obtaining reimbursement for newly approved medicines, and our inability to promptly obtain coverage and profitable payment rates from third-party payors for any approved medicines could have a material adverse effect on our business, prospects, financial condition and results of operations.
+For example, a number of cancer drugs have been approved for reimbursement for newly approved medicines, and our inability to promptly obtain coverage and preimbursement rates from third-party payors for any approved medicines could have a material adverse effect on our business, prospects, financial condition and results of operations.